pssst/pssst/README.md

 ### Pull

 Returns the next message from the users box.
 Messages will be pulled in order from first to last.
-If no box is specified, the default box `all` is used.
+If no box is specified, the default box `box` is used.

 **Request**